everest-engineering/lhotse/README.md

 silently removed.

 ## Thumbnail support
-The `thumbnail-support` module generates thumbnail images on the fly, caching them in the artefact file store for subsequent requests.
-Thumbnail sizes are limited to prevent the system from being overwhelmed but no API rate limiting is applied yet.
-Consider adding it and contributing back to this repository!
+The `thumbnail-support` module generates thumbnail images on the fly, caching them in the ephemeral file store for subsequent requests.
+Thumbnail sizes are limited to prevent the system from being overwhelmed but no API rate limiting has been applied yet.

 ## Security support

-The `security-support` modules are built upon
+The `security-support` modules build on
 [Spring Security OAuth](https://projects.spring.io/spring-security-oauth/docs/oauth2.html).
-Out of the box, it sets up both an auth server and a resource server and facilitates an authenticatin and authorization workflow based on [OAuth2](https://oauth.net/2/) and [JWT](https://jwt.io/).
-The session configuration is stateless which makes it easy to scale out.
+Out of the box, it sets up both an __authentication server__ and a __resource server__ (the main application) that facilitate an authentication and authorisation workflow based on [OAuth2](https://oauth.net/2/).
+Stateless sessions using [Jason Web Tokens](https://jwt.io/) (JWT) makes is easy to extract microservices.

-The resource server refers to the main application where the business logic resides.
-The auth server is just responsible for issuing JWT tokens, which can be verified by the resource server.
+JWT tokens are issued by the authentication server which client applications include as part of the `Authorization` header included with every API request.
+The main application -- the resource server in OAuth parlance -- uses a shared secret to validate each request and enforces role based authorisation.

-The current setup has both authorization and resource servers run as a single application.
-The OAuth2 workflow uses the simple [password grant](https://oauth.net/2/grant-types/password/) approach.
-A single hard-coded client, `web-app-ui`, is configured for the auth server to perform the authentication flow.
-It is expected that front-end UI will be assuming this client ID to perform authentication on behalf of the end users.
+Our initial set up has both authentication and resource servers running together in a single application.
+A single hard-coded client, `web-app-ui`, is configured in the authentication server to support the [password grant](https://oauth.net/2/grant-types/password/) approach to exchanging credentials.
+Front end applications need to specify this identify to perform authentication on behalf of end users.

-It is not mandatory for the auth server to run along side the resource server.
-If necessary, the auth server can be easily split out into its own service and potentially serve other resource servers.
+If necessary, the authentication server can be extracted into its own service to serve multiple resource servers.
+Third party authentication OAuth2 providers can also be integrated with the resource server.
-The resource server can also be configured to use a 3rd party OAuth2 provider, e.g. GitHub.
-These two are fairly independant.
-Because of the rather independant nature of the two servers, the same authenticated User is also represented differently on each server.
-We believe the authentication should be handled by the auth server while authorization should be handled by the resource server.
-Hence on the auth server side, the user object provides only necessary information, e.g. password, for authentication purpose.
-While on the resource server side, the user object provides role information for authorization and all other business related information, e.g. display name etc. In summary, only the authentication is delegated to the auth server, the resource server handles everything else.

 ## ETag HTTP headers
 [ETag HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) are enabled by default for all API endpoints via a shallow filter.
 The filter is unaware of any changes made to underlying data so while clients may use the ETag to avoid unnecessary transfers and client side processing, there is no benefit to application server performance.

+# Feature request list
+Here are some ideas for future features that we'd like to support out of the box:

+ * API error code enhancements to make it easier for UIs to consume error responses
+ * Internationalisation support
+ * Programmatic replay triggering
+ * (Optional) authentication server out of the box
+ * Out of the box support for common OAuth2 authentication providers
+ * API rate limiting
+ * More cloud provider file stores

 # Tooling
 This project uses [Java 11](https://openjdk.java.net/projects/jdk/11/).